 The current state of things

-The pictures here have all been taken with my Canon EOS-M, which is one of the favourite gadget I have as I feel it is exactly what a modern interchangeable lens camera needs to be (despite it lacking performance in some aspects such as focus speed).
+The pictures here have all been taken with my Canon EOS-M, which is one of my favourite gadgets as I feel it is exactly what a modern interchangeable lens camera needs to be (despite it lacking performance in some aspects such as focus speed).
 Even thought the camera was released in 2012 I really want to write a review of it in the future.

 Only 7 minutes from La Sagrada Familia we find this hospital (now serving as a University campus, with a modern hospital attached to the back of the premises).